Erdogans Party Extends New Olive Branch To Egypt - UrduPoint

 But Libya has taken its first steps in a post-war transition, and Turkey has spent the past few months mending fences with regional rivals, saying it has had its first diplomatic contacts with Egypt since 2013 last month.

-"Today we will present a motion to the parliament speaker's office to establish a friendship group between the Turkish republic and Egypt," Bulent Turan, the parliamentary leader of Erdogan's AKP party, was quoted as saying by the Anadolu state news agency.
+"Today we will present a motion to the parliament speaker's office to establish a friendship group between the Turkish republic and Egypt," said Bulent Turan, the parliamentary leader of Erdogan's AKP party, the Anadolu state news agency reported.

-Last week, Turkish Foreign Minister Mevlut Cavusoglu heralded a "new era" in relations with Egypt, announcing a diplomatic delegation visit to Cairo next month.